Bertha Hale White: Political career

 White went to work in the national office of the Socialist Party of America (SPA) in 1913, becoming Assistant National Secretary of the Socialist Party of America in 1919 and continuing in that role until 1924.
 During this interval, White served as the office manager for the Socialist Party at its national headquarters in Chicago, Illinois, handling the day-to-day affairs of the organization.

 In February 1924, the National Executive Committee of the SPA gathered for its regular quarterly session at the Hotel Majestic in St. Louis, Missouri.
 There the NEC received the February 1, 1924, resignation of Otto Branstetter of Oklahoma as Executive Secretary, a man who had characterized himself as "tired and worn out."
 The NEC named Assistant Executive Secretary White as his replacement on February 9, making her the first woman to head the Socialist Party of America.

-Bertha Hale While resigned as Executive Secretary of the Socialist Party on November 4, 1925, citing reasons of health.
+Bertha Hale White resigned as Executive Secretary of the Socialist Party on November 4, 1925, citing reasons of health.
 She was succeeded by lecturer and writer George R. Kirkpatrick on a temporary basis.

 In accepting her resignation, Socialist Party National Chairman Eugene V. Debs drafted a testimonial thanking White for her services.
 Debs declared: